ckswilliams/modOpenREM/docs/skindosemap.rst

    :target: _images/skinDoseMap2DincOverlay.png

    Figure 2: Phantom region overlay

-This is a 2D view of the whole surface of the 3D phantom, as though the phantom surface has been peeled off and laid out flat (figure 1).
-The 2D visualisation includes the following features:

 * The skin dose at the mouse pointer is shown as a tool-tip
 * Moving the mouse whilst holding down the left-hand mouse button changes the